higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

 1. **Args**:
    - `(name, symbol, supply, decimals, distribution_list, etc.)`
-   - Possibly a bool for “pre_mint” logic if you want to distribute some tokens upfront.
+   - Possibly a bool for "pre_mint" logic if you want to distribute some tokens upfront.

 2. **Flow**:
    1. Create and initialize the SPL **mint**.